department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/programs/self-employment.md

 <div class="va-introtext">

-If you're a Servicemember or Veteran with a service-connected disability and an employment barrier who has the strong desire, skills, and drive to run a successful business, you may be interested in the Vocational Rehabilitation and Employment (VR&amp;E) Self-Employment track.
+If you're a service member or Veteran with a service-connected disability and an employment barrier who has the strong desire, skills, and drive to run a successful business, you may be interested in the Vocational Rehabilitation and Employment (VR&amp;E) Self-Employment track.
 Find out if you can get help starting your own business.

 </div>